kon172verma/automotive-rag/docs/reranking.md

 - embeddings support fast independent encoding for large-scale retrieval
 - rerankers support slower but more precise scoring on a small candidate set

+## Rerankers To Consider

+### 1. `cross-encoder/ms-marco-MiniLM-L6-v2`

+Recommendation: `Default v1 reranker to try first`.

+Why it fits now:

+- simple and well-known cross-encoder baseline
+- easy to run locally with Sentence Transformers
+- strong enough to validate whether reranking is helping at all
+- lighter than larger rerankers, which makes early iteration easier

+Why it is not automatically the long-term choice:

+- it is primarily an English MS MARCO-style reranker
+- it is a practical baseline, not necessarily the best production endpoint for every future manual set

+### 2. `BAAI/bge-reranker-v2-m3`

+Recommendation: `Main stronger open-model comparison`.

+Why it is interesting:

+- purpose-built reranker rather than a generic embedding model
+- multilingual
+- stronger long-term fit if we later support more languages or want a more retrieval-focused open reranker

+Why not start here immediately:

+- larger and a bit heavier operationally than a small MiniLM reranker
+- adds more inference complexity before we have measured whether reranking helps enough to matter

+### 3. Cohere `rerank-v4.0` or `rerank-v3.5`

+Recommendation: `Main hosted reranker option if we want an API-managed second stage`.

+Why it is interesting:

+- easy hosted integration
+- designed specifically for second-stage reranking
+- useful if we want to compare local open rerankers against a managed API option

+Why not make it the default right now:

+- introduces another external vendor into the pipeline
+- adds usage cost and another API dependency
+- we should first confirm the value of reranking with a simpler baseline

+## Current Recommendation

+Recommendation for this repo:

+1. start with `cross-encoder/ms-marco-MiniLM-L6-v2`
+2. measure before-vs-after reranking on the current eval set
+3. compare later against `BAAI/bge-reranker-v2-m3`
+4. consider Cohere rerank only if we specifically want a hosted reranker path

 ## Candidate Pool Size

 Recommendation: rerank only the top `20-30` fused candidates first.